rl1987/trickster.dev/tricksterblog/content/post/understanding-javascript-packers.md

 see some techniques that are similar to executable packing from the compiled software world.

-Depending on what kind of hat the programmer wearing, there might be different motivations to apply JS packing.
+Depending on what kind of hat the programmer is wearing, there might be different motivations to apply JS packing.
 One is simply to make JS code smaller, which helps performance.
 Lighter pages load faster, which leads to better user experience and may have a positive impact on search engine ranking.
 JS packing can also be applied to make things harder for web scraper developers, esp. if there's some non-trivial client side functionality involved.
-For instance Imperva (formely known as Incapsula) antibot solution is known to have used [a simple JS packing technique](https://nerodesu017.github.io/antibots/programming/2021/05/07/antibots-part-3.html) for JS SDK code obfuscation.
+For instance, Imperva (formely known as Incapsula) antibot solution is known to have used [a simple JS packing technique](https://nerodesu017.github.io/antibots/programming/2021/05/07/antibots-part-3.html) as one layer of JS SDK code obfuscation.
 On the black hat side, JS packing is used to evade detection of malicious code that is placed on compromised or fraudulent websites for cybercrime purposes.

 There are two aspects to JavaScript packing: